-Each year, students must submit the Free Application for Federal Student Aid (FAFSA) to qualify to receive federal and state aid.
-OKWU (Code #003151) must be listed as a college to receive the FAFSA information.
-By listing OKWU on the FAFSA, the Office of Financial Aid will be able to determine a student's eligibility for Federal Student Aid.
+Each year, a student must submit the Free Application for Federal Student Aid (FAFSA) to receive federal and state aid, if eligible.
+The FAFSA opens October 1\ and closes the following June 30.
+The Office of Financial Aid recommends filing early to be considered for all available aid.
+OKWU (School OPE ID: 00315100) must be listed as a college to receive the FAFSA information.
+By listing OKWU on the FAFSA, the Office of Financial Aid will be able to determine a student's eligibility for Federal Student Aid (Title IV).